 Easy Roasted Vegetables

 This is an easy and very healthy side dish to put together.
-I cut up the broccoli and cauliflower into bite-sized florets and halved the Brussels sprouts. drizzle a little olive oil on them, then some salt and pepper and roast in the oven for 10 minutes.
+I cut up the broccoli and cauliflower into bite-sized florets and halved the Brussels sprouts. drizzle a little olive oil on them, then some salt and pepper, and roast in the oven for 10 minutes.
 I finished them by broiling for 3 or 4 minutes.

 In the meantime, I cut up the cabbage and kale into fairly small pieces and sautéed them in a small amount of olive oil, then added some vegetable broth.
 When the roasted vegetables were done, I added them to the large skillet, seasoned them with some ground coriander, then added a little lemon juice.
-Side dish done!
+Side dish is done!

 You could try these roasted cruciferous vegetables with whatever seasoning you like; add lemon zest and/or crushed red pepper for even more kick.